$24.95 sale price when purchased online

 Book Synopsis

-A poignant personal narrative about family, cultural history, and ecology, and a quest to understand what we owe our ancestors and our descendants from an unforgettable new voice.
-"Part of me knew what the hungry ghosts wanted all along, what they still want.
-It is not vengeance.
-No, they want something else, but we refuse to listen.
-They want us to face up to our broken obligations."
+SHORTLISTED FOR THE 2025 WAINWRIGHT PRIZE FOR CONSERVATION WRITING A poignant personal narrative about family, cultural history, and ecology, and a quest to understand what we owe our ancestors and our descendants from an unforgettable new voice.
 Every spring during the Qingming Festival, people return to their home villages in China to sweep the tombs of their ancestors.
 They make offerings of food and incense to prevent their ancestors from becoming hungry ghosts that could cause misfortune, illnesses and crop failures.
-Yet for the past century, the tombs of many overseas Chinese have been left unattended because of the ruptures of war and revolution.
-Following a record year of wildfires, Alice Mah returns to her family's rice village in South China, ninety years after her grandfather's last visit and fifty years after her last relative died in the village.
+Yet for the past century, the tombs of many have been left unattended because of the ruptures of war and revolution.
+Ninety years after her grandfather's last visit and fifty years after her last relative died in the village, Alice Mah returns to her ancestral home in SouthChina.
 While she finds clan members who still remember her family, there are no tombs left to sweep.
 Instead, there are incalculable clan debts to be paid.
-In Red Pockets, Mah chronicles her journey from the rice villages of South China to her home in post-industrial England, through the Chinatowns of Western Canada where she grew up, to the isles and industry of Scotland where she now lives.
-As years pass and fires rage on, she becomes increasingly troubled by her ancestors' neglected graves.
-Her research on pollution gives way to growing eco-anxiety, culminating in a crisis of spiritual belief.
-A haunting blend of memoir, cultural history and environmental exploration, Red Pockets confronts the hungry ghosts of our neglected ancestors, while searching for an acceptable offering.
-What do we owe to past and future generations?
-What do we owe to the places that we inhabit?Review Quotes
+In this haunting blend of memoir, cultural history and environmental exploration, Mah chronicles her search for an offering to the hungry ghosts of our neglected ancestors, which takes her from the rice villages of South China to post-industrial England, to the Chinatowns of British Columbia where she grew up and the isles and industry of Scotland where she now lives.
+As years pass and fires rage on, she becomes increasingly troubled by her ancestors' neglected graves, which culminates in a crisis of spiritual belief: What do we owe to past and future generations?
+What do we owe to the places that we inhabit?

 "Red Pockets is a fascinating exploration of the linkages between ancestral inheritance, diasporic belonging and our climate future.
 Mah takes us on a keenly observed, immersive journey, from an astute sociological portrait of a Chinese clan village to toxic petrochemical towns to the green hills of Glasgow, and offers surprising, beautifully interconnected insights on material and psychic debt, climate despair, trauma and hope.
 I read it in one sitting, which took me on a moving and often unexpected journey." --Aube Rey Lescure, author of River East, River West